Nittaewo: Attestations

 The last of the nittaewo were said to have been exterminated by the Veddahs of Leanama during the late 18th century, when they were rounded up into a cave, the entrance of which was then blocked up with brushwood which was set alight, suffocating the trapped nittaewo over three days.
 The cave's position was lost when the Veddahs of Leanama themselves became extinct just a few generations later.
 Bernard Heuvelmans estimated that the genocide took place in around 1800, whilst Ivan Mackerle estimates 1775.

 The story of the extermination was first reported by explorer Hugh Nevill in 1887, who was told of it by a Sinhalese hunter, who was himself told by an elderly Leanama Veddah, who himself had been told by a relative of his named Koraleya.
 Despite being a fourth-hand account, the story was confirmed in 1915, when Frederick Lewis was given the same information by several informants in Uva and Punawa Pattu.
 According to an old Veddah named Dissam Hamy, the nittaewo were exterminated no more than five generations earlier than his visit—Dissam Hamy's grandfather had taken part in the genocide.
 Lewis made inquiries of other people in the village, and in another village, and was given the same story.

 Sightings

 1963

 In 1963, Sri Lankan army captain A. T. Rambukwelle led an expedition to the caves of Kudimbigala to search for evidence of the nittaewo.
 He discovered the shells of molluscs and vertebrae and shells of turtles, animals which the nittaewo were said to have fed on.

 1984

 The first and so far only recorded sighting of the nittaewo since the 18th century supposedly occurred in 1984, when one was allegedly seen by the Spanish anthropologist Salvador Martinez.
-He claimed that the nittaewo he saw was human-like, with a coat of long hair with scabs, and emitted unintelligible sounds before fleeing into the forest.
+He claimed that the nittaewa he saw was human-like, with a coat of long hair with scabs, and emitted unintelligible sounds before fleeing into the forest.